DoTheEvo/ansible-arch/README.md

     * fstrim - for weekly ssd trim
     * paccache - for weekly clearing of pacman cache
     * reflector - for weekly update of mirrorlist (change country codes)
-* install micro text editor, copy configs, set it default in `.bashrc`
+* install micro text editor, copy configs, set micro as the default editor in `.bashrc`
 * install neofetch
 * check if in virtual machine and if vmware, hyperv, or virtualbox then install and enable supporting services